dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2256: Upholding individual privacy is essential in society.
+### T2256: Individual freedom and privacy are important.

 |Support|
 |---|